AvaaScripts/WatchListWebApplication/README.md

+### WatchList Web Application
-Overview
+## Overview
 WatchList is a full-stack web application that enables users to create and manage a personalized list of movies and TV shows they want to watch.
 The app offers a clean, easy-to-use interface to add and organize favorites with movie poster visuals.

-Features
+## Features
-Add, update, and delete movies or TV shows in the watchlist
+- Add, update, and delete movies or TV shows in the watchlist

-Display movie posters and key information using data from the OMDB API
+- Display movie posters and key information using data from the OMDB API

-Store watchlist data persistently with MongoDB
+- Store watchlist data persistently with MongoDB

-Responsive design for smooth use on both desktop and mobile devices
+- Responsive design for smooth use on both desktop and mobile devices

-Asynchronous data loading for seamless interaction without page reloads
+- Asynchronous data loading for seamless interaction without page reloads

-## Tech Stack

 ### Frontend: